 - Interrupting existing flows - Any new plant must fit into or improve existing feeds and flows of materials and equipment.
 How will the new flows integrate within the current system?
 Is this project an opportunity to fix a pain point or to achieve new energy or production efficiencies?
 You have to know the answers to these questions before installing the new equipment.

-- Raising work safety issues – A new line will, of course, be designed for its own safe operation, but it also has to support the safe operation of existing processes.
+- Raising work safety issues - A new line will, of course, be designed for its own safe operation, but it also must support the safe operation of existing processes.
 Adding new conveyors or packaging lines often impedes the safe movement of people around the plant.
 Do you need to create alternative paths through the facility to separate people from the new equipment flow?

 - Adding new fire safety requirements - If the new process extends the footprint of the building, even in a minor way, this may trigger the need for new fire safety measures.
 Do you now need extra sprinklers, additional fire egress points or to build in fire separation between new and existing elements?
 Does your new process interrupt the path of travel to egress agreed in the original building approval?